prashantbhudwal/falconEDU/docs/On Product.md

 - Then I can ask the teacher to choose from those recommendations.
 - Then I can ask teacher for number of questions they want.
 - Then GPT will give them the question of a particular type in a particular type.

+## On Database Integration
+- We want the users to be able to
+  - Sign up for trials
+    - With Google
+  - Save data in the the database